Rise-Vision/watchdog-module/README.md

 node src/index.js
 ```

-Clone, install and add additional modules if desired.
+Clone, install and run additional modules if desired.

 Then, supposing watchdog-module is already installed, open another
 terminal window and run it: